ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

     Set to `true` to render all headers as links to themselves.

 The other configuration options of this extension have not been tested with Terminal for MkDocs and may yield unexpected results.
-Use them at your own risk.

 See reference for usage: